Federal prosecutors to seek death penalty for Pittsburgh synagogue shooter - Jewish Telegraphic Agency

 Bowers had previously made statements against the Jewish immigration advocacy agency HIAS and Jews on the website gab.com.

-Bowers, prosecutors said in the filing with the United States District Court for the Western District of Pennsylvania, “targeted men and women participating in Jewish religious worship at the Tree of Life Synagogue, located in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania, which is home to one of the largest and oldest urban Jewish populations in the United States, in order to maximize the devastation, amplify the harm of his crimes, and instill fear within the local, national and international Jewish communities.”
+Prosecutors said in the filing with the U.S. District Court for the Western District of Pennsylvania that Bowers “targeted men and women participating in Jewish religious worship … to maximize the devastation, amplify the harm of his crimes, and instill fear within the local, national and international Jewish communities.”

-Bowers has requested a jury trial.
-He pleaded not guilty to the original charges at his Nov.
-1 arraignment.
+Bowers pleaded not guilty to the original charges at his Nov.
+1 arraignment and has requested a jury trial.